 The Length + the Width of the room in feet = Chandelier Width in inches

-The proper height of the chandelier is based on how tall the ceilings are and your personal preference of how much impact you want the fixture to have, so there’s no hard and fast rule here.
+The proper height of the chandelier is based on the height of your ceiling and your personal preference of how much impact you want the fixture to have, so there’s no hard and fast rule here.

 Go as tall as pleases your design aesthetic!
 Just remember to allow for room for the chain and canopy and keep the distance above the floor that’s recommended.